briansworth/dev/_posts/2019-2-17-Dsc-Install-AD-Forest.md

 ```

 <p>
-  We configured the LCM to reboot if the configuration requires it.
+  We configured the LCM to reboot if the configuration requires it,
-  This means that the server should reboot to finalize the AD Forest install.
+  so the server should reboot to finalize the AD Forest installation.
-  When it comes back online, and completes the final configurations,
+  When it comes back online and completes the final configurations,
   you will have a new AD Forest created.
+  Take a look at what Organizational Units are there,
+  and of course what the server IP Address is.
 </p>

 <p>
-  This is just the tip of the iceberg for what can be accomplished with DSC.
+  This is just the tip of the iceberg for what can be accomplished with Dsc.
   This is also just the start for my posts about it.
   Stay tuned.
 </p>